-- Plan tape library circulation and management
+- Define tape library rotation and administration

-- Maximize backup and restoration speed
+- Optimize backup and recovery speed

-Additional DPM Support Available from Progent
+Other DPM-related Consulting and Support Services Available from Progent

 Progentís Cisco CCIE network experts can help you to design a resilient network infrastructure that is economical to install and simple to manage and that offers maximum availability and protection.
 Progent's CISSP-ISSAP certified security specialists can help you to create and validate a disaster recovery strategy that is financially sensible for your business, ensures security for your sensitive data, and reduces downtime in the event a major network breakdown.